-Practice Support You are provided with a further twelve months practice support assisting you with the management of your own patients.
+Practice Support Following the training program, and included in the cost, you will be provided with a further twelve months practice support assisting you with the management of your own patients.

 Course Model

 Distance education is alternated with on site education to develop theoretical grounding and practical aptitude in a stimulating format.
 Regular learning assessment aims to encourage the building of knowledge which is applied with the aim of practical proficiency.